paradisebunny/daffodil/classes.md

 Magic-Users (MU) may only use daggers or staves (choose one at 1st level) and are not allowed the use of armor (AC10).
 The MU starts with a book of two spells, one chosen and one randomly awarded.
 Reading from the book, the MU presses his chosen spell into his mind.
 Once a prepared spell is cast, it disappears from the MU’s ability to cast (until it is prepared again).
 It is possible to prepare a spell multiple times using the available “slots” in the MU’s memory.
 If the MU finds scrolls of spells, he can copy them into his spell book.
 Lvl 1 MUs get one lvl 1 spell, Lvl 2 MU get 2 lvl 1 spells; Lvl 3 MUs get three lvl 1vl & one lvl 2 spells.
+For an expanded spell list refer to the free [Swords & Wizardry](https://www.drivethrurpg.com/en/product/62346/Swords--Wizardry-Core-Rules) Core book or online to the [Basic Fantasy spell list](https://www.basicfantasy.org/srd/spells.html).
 ## Magic-User spells – Level 1
 ### Charm Person
 **_Range_**: _30 ft_                        **_Duration_**: _Until dispelled_